SecurityWorks/parsec-cloud/docs/adminguide/hosting/index.rst

 On Bare Metal
 =============

-If you do want to install the parsec server through docker, you can install it bare metal.
+If you don't want to install Parsec server via Docker, you can install it on bare metal.

 Requirements
 ------------